aschbacd/autoinstall-nagioscore/README.md

 ## Installation

 To install Nagios Core using the autoinstall-nagioscore script just run the following two commands and enjoy.
-During the installation there will be a password prompt, this sets the password for the Nagios web interface.
+Note: During the installation some prompts will appear that require user input.

 ```
 wget https://raw.githubusercontent.com/aschbacd/autoinstall-nagioscore/master/autoinstall-nagioscore.sh